rauhul/swift-org-website/_posts/2024-01-20-swift-everywhere-embedded-on-playdate.md

 > Note: The commands mentioned below were run with a Swift nightly toolchain installed and have the `TOOLCHAINS` environment variable set to the name of the toolchain.

 My first step was compiling an object file for the Playdate Simulator.
-The simulator works by dynamically loading host libraries, so I needed to build the object files for the host triple, which `swiftc` does by default.
+The simulator works by dynamically loading host libraries, so I needed to build the object files for the host's platform and architecture (the so-called *triple* in compiler-speak), which `swiftc` does by default.
 The only additional flags I needed were for enabling embedded Swift and code optimizations.

 ```shell
 $ cat test.swift